Sweet Lew's BBQ Opening in Belmont Neighborhood This Fall

-Construction will begin in August, and Donald and business partner Laura Furman Grice hope to be open in October.
+Construction began in August, and Donald and business partner Laura Furman Grice hope to be open in October.
 Though Charlotte has several full-service barbecue restaurants, Donald believes that every Southern city should have a place where you wait in line for meat fresh out of the smoker.
 So far, we don’t.

 “In that barbecue world, that’s hard to believe,” Donald says.
 And though Sweet Lew’s will be new, Donald and Grice hope to create a place that feels like it’s always been a part of the neighborhood.

 Little will change from the façade of the building.
 One of the existing garage doors will become a window door that opens to the patio; the other will likely open halfway with seating on the inside overlooking the patio.
 The small entrance will be a continuation of the line, funneling guests into the door, past a beverage cooler, and into a hot then cold station, where they’ll select their meat—pork, chicken, or ribs—then sides.
 Just past the cash register is the entrance to a dining room, which will have room for almost 40 diners and be air conditioned.
 The outside patio will fit about the same number, in addition to some picnic tables behind the restaurant.

 The dining’s rooms existing brick will be sealed or repainted, but not covered, and most of the original light fixtures will remain, helping to give Sweet Lew’s the vibe that it’s always been there.